What we play is life.

 – Louis Armstrong

-Gloria believes it’s possible to generate happiness by designing beautiful objects and spaces.
-This has been her primary professional focus since she graduated from Architecture school in her native Cali, Colombia, and decided to move to New York City.
-Gloria’s fearless, cheerful, creative, somehow rebellious yet always authentic personality is reflected in her vibrant and rejuvenating architectural aesthetic.
+I believe it’s possible to generate happiness by designing beautiful objects and spaces.
+This has been my primary professional focus since I graduated back in 1999 (wow!) from Architecture school in my native Cali, Colombia, and decided to move to New York City.
+My fearless, cheerful, creative, somehow rebellious yet always authentic personality is reflected in my vibrant and rejuvenating architectural aesthetic.

-Since earning her Architect’s license, Gloria has completed a wide array of projects in the American Northeast as well as overseas, including the Rockland Psychiatric Children’s Hospital in Rockland, New York, and the Bayamón Correctional Medical Center in Puerto Rico.
+Since earning my Architect’s license, I have completed a wide array of institutional projects in the American Northeast as well as overseas, including the Rockland Psychiatric Children’s Hospital in Rockland, New York, and the Bayamón Correctional Medical Center in Puerto Rico.

-More recently, Gloria has had the opportunity to work on Columbia University’s new Manhattanville campus, at 125th Street in Harlem, as a project manager responsible for the development of furniture and interior fit-out for the $580-million, nine-story, 450,000-square-foot Jerome L. Greene Science Center, which serves as the home to the Mortimer B. Zuckerman Mind and Brain Behavior Institute designed by Renzo Piano Building Workshop in collaboration with Davis Brody Bond.
+More recently, I have had the opportunity to work on Columbia University’s new Manhattanville campus, at 125th Street in Harlem, as a project manager responsible for the development of furniture and interior fit-out for both the Jerome L. Greene Science Center, which serves as the home to the Mortimer B. Zuckerman Mind and Brain Behavior Institute & The Lenfest Center for the Arts designed by Renzo Piano Building Workshop in collaboration with Davis Brody Bond.

-Alongside her professional career, Gloria has always pursued other creative outlets like dance, photography, painting, and especially pottery.
-Her ceramic pieces evoke the characters found in the imaginative worlds of celebrated magical-realist novelist Gabriel García Marquez.
-Gloria’s pottery is also inspired by the colorful colonial streets of Cartagena, Colombia, which she frequently visits.
+Alongside my professional career, I have always pursued other creative outlets like dance, photography, painting, and especially pottery.
+My ceramic pieces evoke the characters found in the imaginative worlds of celebrated magical-realist novelist Gabriel García Marquez.
+My pottery is also inspired by the colorful colonial streets of Cartagena, Colombia, which I frequently visit.

 Gloria E. Duque